Mehran1383/Aircraft_Engine_Monitoring/README.md

    You can either run the program in Qt or using installer I have provided.
 Also you need to run Sensory.exe

 3.  **Make virtual serial ports**:
-   There are lots of free software that can do this.
-For example I'm using [**Virtual Serial Port Tools**](https://freevirtualserialports.com/) to make a pair serial port connection.
+   There are lots of free software to carry this out.
+For example I use [**Virtual Serial Port Tools**](https://freevirtualserialports.com/) to make a pair of serial port connections.